Royalties: What they are, how payments work in business

 Franchise royalties

-Franchisees pay royalties to the franchisor for the right to use their business model and its elements, like branding, IP, and operational systems.
+Franchisees pay royalties to the franchisor for the right to use their business model and its elements, like branding, intellectual property, and operational systems.

-The franchise business model is popular in fast food – 93% of McDonald’s restaurants are franchised, for example.
+The franchise business model is popular in fast food, and 93% of McDonald’s restaurants are franchised, for example.

 Franchisees usually pay royalties as a percentage of their gross or net revenue, although some agreements use flat fees.